 Dr. PF: Right.

-Sharon: – It sort of takes it back.
+SH: – It sort of takes it back.
 So, you won’t end up getting results where you look any different from how people usually…

 Dr. PF: No. Because you’re basically tricking your body to stimulate its own production of collagen, there’s really zero risk of altering the form of your face, like a facelift or sometimes Botox or fillers can do.
 So, again, it’s for those patients who are really looking for the most natural thing to do.